ToshioCP/Gtk4-tutorial/gfm/sec27.md

 - standard::name is a filename.
 - standard::icon is an icon of the file.
 It is a GIcon object.
 - standard::content-type is a content-type.
-Content-type is the same as mime type for the internet technology.
+Content-type is the same as mime type for the internet.
 For example, "text/plain" is a text file, "text/x-csrc" is a C source code and so on.
 ("text/x-csrc"is not registered to IANA media types.
 Such "x-" subtype is not a standard mime type.)
-Content type is also used by the desktop system.
+Content type is also used by desktop systems.

-GtkGridView has the same structure as GtkListView.
+GtkGridView uses the same GtkSingleSelection instance (`singleselection`).
-But it is enough to specify its model property to `singleselection` which is the identification of the GtkSingleSelection.
+So, its model property is set with it.
-Therefore the description for GtkGridView is very short.

 ## Ui file of the window

-Look at the screenshot of `list4` at the top of this section.
-The widgets are built with the following ui file.
+The window is built with the following ui file.
+(See the screenshot at the beginning of this section).

 ~~~xml
  1 <?xml version="1.0" encoding="UTF-8"?>